KEY POINTS:

 Sharesies KiwiSaver: What are the fees?

 KiwiSaver providers are heavily regulated and the Financial Markets Authority does its best to ensure KiwiSaver fees remain as low as possible.
-This is reflected by the fees charged by Sharesies’ base fund providers (as shown above), which are in line with those of other KiwiSaver funds.
+This is reflected by the fees charged by Sharesies’ base fund providers, which are in line with those of other KiwiSaver funds.

 While the fee structure is fine if you’re not self-selecting very often, if you’re buying and selling regularly, especially small amounts up to $1000, your fees could quickly add up.